Combigan Eye Drop – Buy Combigan Eye Drop 5ml Online

 Common side effects

-Decrease in blood pressure, Dry eyes or discharge from eyes, Feelings of depression, Sensitivity to light, Blurring of vision, Impotence, Worsening of heart failure, Shortness of breath, Nausea, Irritation and pain in the eye, Heart blocks, Skin rash, Vomiting, Common: for tablet-weakness, Low blood pressure, Abnormal tingling, Breathlessness such as in asthma, Constipation, Numbness or pain over any area of the skin, Diarrhea, Dizziness, Abnormal sensation in eye or crusting in eyelids, Cramp like pain on walking, Swollen hands or feet. for eye drops-blurred vision, Inflammation in the eye, Sleeping difficulties or cough., Headache, Decrease in ability to urinate. for eye drops-erosion of the cornea, Itchiness, Change in taste. uncommon: for tablet- slow heartbeat
+The decrease in blood pressure, Dry eyes or discharge from eyes, Feelings of depression, Sensitivity to light, Blurring of vision, Impotence, Worsening of heart failure, Shortness of breath, Nausea, Irritation, and pain in the eye, Heart blocks, Skin rash, Vomiting, Common: for tablet-weakness, Low blood pressure, Abnormal tingling, Breathlessness such as in asthma, Constipation, Numbness or pain over any area of the skin, Diarrhea, Dizziness, Abnormal sensation in eye or crusting in eyelids, Cramp like pain on walking, Swollen hands or feet. for eye drops-blurred vision, Inflammation in the eye, Sleeping difficulties or cough., Headache, Decrease inability to urinate. for eye drops-erosion of the cornea, Itchiness, Change in taste. uncommon: for tablet- slow heartbeat

 - It should not be taken by patients who are allergic to timolol or other beta-blockers or any of the other ingredients of the tablet.

-- Avoid taking timolol, if you have asthma or other respiratory disease that causes breathing problems (eg. chronic bronchitis, emphysema, etc.).
+- Avoid taking timolol, if you have asthma or another respiratory disease that causes breathing problems (eg. chronic bronchitis, emphysema, etc.).

 - Avoid taking timolol, if you are breastfeeding or pregnant.